https://www.semanticscholar.org/paper/Competitive-Coevolution-through-Evolutionary-Stanley-Miikkulainen/3bb82480bb79fbfa92255cc45e5a1bad1aa98049

 Align genes by innovaiton number.

-For disjoint genes and excess genes, flip a coin to decide whether to inherit it.
+For disjoint and excess genes are inherited from the fitter parent.
+If they are equally fit, flip a coin to decide whether to inherit it.

 A disjoint gene is one that is present in one parent but not the other.
 Excess genes are disjoint genes… just where we ran out of innovation numbers from the other parent.